raphaelluchini/medical-cms-sample/README.md

 ```

 ##Database
-Database connect information are located in com/devsolutions/database/MySQLAdapter.java
+Database connect information are located in com/medicalcms/CommandLineOptions
-Check if they are the same of your computer
+Check if they are the same of your computer if you need to override default configurations, you can use those following params:

 --debug
 --database